ParaGroup/WindFlow/README.md

     $ docker build -t windflow_gpu -f Dockerfile_gpu .
     $ docker run --gpus all windflow_gpu ./bin/graph_tests_gpu/test_graph_gpu_1 -r 1 -l 10000 -k 10
 ```
-Again, the last command executes one of the synthetic experiments (test_graph_gpu_1).
-You can execute any of the compiled tests in the same mannner.
+Again, the last command runs one of the synthetic experiments (<tt>test_graph_gpu_1</tt>).
+You can execute any of the compiled tests in the same manner.

 # Web Dashboard
-WindFlow has its own Web Dashboard that can be used to profile and monitor the execution of running WindFlow applications.
-The dashboard code is in the sub-folder <tt>WINDFLOW_ROOT/dashboard</tt>.
-It is a Java package based on Spring (for the Web Server) and developed using React for the front-end part.
-To start the Web Dashboard run the following commands:
+WindFlow provides its own Web Dashboard for profiling and monitoring the execution of running applications.
+The dashboard code is located in the <tt>WINDFLOW_ROOT/dashboard</tt> subfolder.
+It is implemented as a Java package using Spring for the web server and React for the front-end.
+To start the Web Dashboard, run the following commands:
 ```
     cd <WINDFLOW_ROOT>/dashboard/Server
     mvn spring-boot:run
 ```
-The web server listens on the default port <tt>8080</tt> of the machine.
-To change the port, and other configuration parameters, users can modify the configuration file <tt>WINDFLOW_ROOT/dashboard/Server/src/main/resources/application.properties</tt> for the Spring server (e.g., to change the HTTP port), and the file <tt>WINDFLOW_ROOT/dashboard/Server/src/main/java/com/server/CustomServer/Configuration/config.json</tt> for the internal server receiving reports of statistics from the WindFlow applications (e.g., to change the port used by applications to report statistics to the dashboard).
+The web server listens on the machine’s default port <tt>8080</tt>.
+To change the port or other configuration parameters, you can modify the file <tt>WINDFLOW_ROOT/dashboard/Server/src/main/resources/application.properties</tt> for the Spring server (e.g., to change the HTTP port), and the file <tt>WINDFLOW_ROOT/dashboard/Server/src/main/java/com/server/CustomServer/Configuration/config.json</tt> for the internal server that receives statistical reports from WindFlow applications (e.g., to change the port used by applications to send statistics to the dashboard).

-WindFlow applications compiled with the macro <strong>-DWF_TRACING_ENABLED</strong> try to connect to the Web Dashboard and report statistics to it every second.
+WindFlow applications compiled with the macro <strong>-DWF_TRACING_ENABLED</strong> automatically attempt to connect to the Web Dashboard and report statistics every second.
 By default, the applications assume that the dashboard is running on the local machine.
-To change the hostname and the port number, developers can use the macros <strong>WF_DASHBOARD_MACHINE=hostname/ip_addr</strong> and <strong>WF_DASHBOARD_PORT=port_number</strong>.
+To change the hostname or port number, developers can define the macros <strong>WF_DASHBOARD_MACHINE=hostname/ip_addr</strong> and <strong>WF_DASHBOARD_PORT=port_number</strong>.

 # About the License
-From version 3.1.0, WindFlow is released with a double license: <strong>LGPL-3</strong> and <strong>MIT</strong>.
-Programmers should check the licenses of the other libraries used as dependencies.
+Starting from version 3.1.0, WindFlow is released under a dual license: <strong>LGPL-3</strong> and <strong>MIT</strong>.
+Developers should verify the licenses of any third-party libraries used as dependencies.

 # Cite our Work
 In order to cite our work, we kindly ask interested people to use the following references: